jake-87/blog/content/blog/isabelle-autocorres-tut.md

                                   (λret s.
 Q s)"
 ```

-If we have our list defined properly and some property Q, and we run our program, then it does not fail and Q is still true.
+If we have our list defined properly and some property Q, and we run our program, then it does not fail and Q is still true (as our program did not modify any state).

 ## Proof time! (detailed)